 Second, know what items you are allowed / not allowed to carry in your checked luggage and in your personal carry on.
 TSA rules are similar in other countries and may even be more strict.
 Pay attention to liquids and aerosol limits.

-Generally, it’s a good idea to keep it casual when packing for Costa Rica.
-The country itself is casual, and unless you are planning to attend social or business events, plan to pack for comfort.
+Generally, it’s a good idea to keep it casual when packing for these climates.
+These countries are casual, and unless you are planning to attend social, business or cathedral events, plan to pack for comfort.

 Dressy scene, Khaki slacks and a polo will do for men while a nice sundress with wrap and sandals will suffice for most women when out for dining in resort and vacation areas.